-You may not expect to be injured as you are going about your daily routine, but data collected by the US Centers for Disease Control and Prevention reveals that accidents are quite common.
+You may not expect to be injured as you are going about your daily routine, but data collected by the US Centers for Disease Control and Prevention reveals that accidents are pretty common.
 The ten leading causes of nonfatal injuries treated in hospital emergency rooms are unintentional incidents, including motor vehicle collisions, pedestrian accidents, slip and falls, and many more.
 Victims suffer significant physical pain, but there are emotional and financial implications, as well.

 If you were hurt in an accident that was not your fault, Virginia law may allow you to recover compensation for these losses.
 However, you may feel helpless and not know where to begin with options to enforce your rights.
 You can trust a Gloucester personal injury lawyer to protect your interests, so please contact Hampton Injury Law PLC to set up a case evaluation today.